-Sweet and savoury this deliciously spicy pumpkin and apricot chutney is the perfect addition to curries, sandwiches, BBQ, roasts and a cheeseboard too.
+Sweet and savoury this deliciously spicy pumpkin chutney with apricot is the perfect addition to curries, sandwiches, BBQ, roasts and a cheeseboard too.

 Nothing says Autumn more than pumpkins.
 That gorgeously colourful veggie that heralds Halloween and Thanksgiving and all things cozy and heading towards winter.